PIANO DI LAVORO ELETTRICO CEI 11-27

 B. Work with insulating gloves

-The operator comes into contact with the active part using insulating gloves.
+The operator comes into contact with the live part using insulating gloves.

-To carry out work under contact voltage, the operator must wear the following Personal Protective Equipment to protect against electrical risks:
+• To carry out work under live contact, the operator must wear the following Personal Protective Equipment to protect against electrical risks:

 - insulating gloves,